Universal Fault-Tolerant Quantum Computing with Stabiliser Codes: Restrictions on Sets of Fault-Tolerant Logical Gates

+The fault tolerance of quantum channels is often associated with the extent to which they spread errors.
+We justify this association by showing that LNP quantum channels indeed can only spread a Pauli error by a factor at most constant in the code size.

-The \emph{spread} of a quantum channel is a measure of the extent to which it can increase the weight of errors.
-More precisely, we define the spread of a Pauli operator, $E\in\mathbf{P}_n$ {under the action of a quantum channel} $\mathcal{A}$ to be
+Specifically, we define the \emph{spread} of a quantum channel as a measure of the extent to which it can increase the size of the support of errors.
+More precisely, the spread of a Pauli operator $P\in\mathbf{P}_n$ {under the action of a quantum channel} $\mathcal{A}$ is

 We define the spread of $\mathcal{A}$ to be the maximum spread of any Pauli operator under $\mathcal{A}$: